29 November 2019

-In its existing plants and in the forthcoming next-generation production site, LACROIX Electronics attaches particular importance to its environmental and social impact and reaffirms its commitment to sustainable development and staff fulfillment.
+In its existing plants and in the forthcoming next-generation production site, the Electronics activity of LACROIX attaches particular importance to its environmental and social impact and reaffirms its commitment to sustainable development and staff fulfillment.

-As a clean-industry stakeholder, LACROIX Electronics is one of the leading performers in environmental terms.
+As a clean-industry stakeholder, the Electronics activity of LACROIX is one of the leading performers in environmental terms.
 The ISO 14001-certified company is improving its existing set-up and plans to take things a step further in its new Maine-et-Loire plant, the SYMBIOSE project.

 Sustainable development, integrated into specifications, is reflected in the production chains and beyond, through such initiatives as orienting the building to reduce energy consumption and promote natural light, recovering heat from furnaces, rethinking how offices and workshops are air-conditioned, collecting and reusing rainwater, installing photovoltaic shelters in the car park, and planting a green roof.